3 Steps to Launch Successful Subscription Billing Management Software

 • Everyone understands next steps and project dependencies

-Without a deployment methodology in place, it’s likely that critical planning steps will be bypassed.
+Without a deployment methodology in place, it’s likely that critical planning steps get bypassed.
 You need to ensure everyone involved in the implementation has a clear understanding of the project lifecycle.
-Otherwise you can expect frustration that increases in intensity as the project moves forward.
-In addition, without clear deployment guidelines for system goals and processes, you may need to make numerous system updates that extend the project, tying up time and resources.
-Even more concerning is the possibility of implementing a billing system that doesn’t meet your needs.
+Otherwise, you can expect frustration that increases in intensity as the project moves forward.

-Phase 1: Definition and analysis
+Phase 1: Definition and Analysis

 Phase 2: Construction

 This is when the tasks that were documented in the definition and analysis phase begin to come to life.
 During this phase, the system is configured and tested to ensure it meets your unique subscription billing needs.
-Many times the work taking place during this phase is broken down into configuration sprints, where changes are worked on by predetermined groupings versus making all changes at once.
+Many times, the work taking place during this phase is broken down into configuration sprints, where changes are worked on by predetermined groupings versus making all changes at once.

 During the configuration part of the construction phase, the billing software vendor should initiate meetings to discuss the timeline, achievements and challenges, as well as provide milestone demonstrations.
 At the conclusion of the configuration, a final demonstration should be provided for your approval and sign-off.